Soteriology 048

 [John 16:7-11, “But I tell you the truth, it is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I go, I will send Him to you.
 [8] And He, when He comes, will convict the world concerning sin and righteousness and judgment; [9] concerning sin, because they do not believe in Me; [10] and concerning righteousness, because I go to the Father and you no longer see Me; [11] concerning judgment, because the ruler of this world has been judged.”]

-So the Spirit of God is at work in the world convicting people of their need to believe in Christ and His finished work.
-And then once you respond to that conviction through your own volition… God is not overriding your volition.
+God is not overriding your volition.
 If He were to override your volition He would not be respecting how He made you.
 We are made in who’s image?
 God’s, and so the most powerful aspect of how we’re made is the capacity for choice.
 So God is not going to haul you into salvation against your will.
 He will bother you and show you your need for salvation but whether you respond in faith or not, which is the only way you can receive a gift from God, is really up to the individual.

-“…it is the gift of God,” faith isn’t the gift, salvation is the gift, “it is the gift of God not as a result of works so that no one may” what? “boast.”
+it is the gift of God,” faith isn’t the gift, salvation is the gift, “it is the gift of God not as a result of works so that no one may” what? “boast.”
 You know God hates bragging.
 We’re going to read about today in Daniel, a guy named Nebuchadnezzar woke up one day and said is this not the great Babylonian Empire which I have built with my own hands?
 Whoops, I shouldn’t have said that, and he lost his kingdom for seven years, becoming an insane man for seven years.

 So God hates boasting and if God hates boasting doesn’t it stand to reason that He would design salvation in such a way that it excludes human boasting totally?
 No one can strut into heaven as proud as a peacock, look at what I’ve done, look at what I’ve accomplished.
 And if you interpret 1 John 2:3 differently then you just contradicted salvation by faith alone.
 So frontloading is I’ve got to do X, Y and Z to get saved; back loading is I’ve got to do X, Y and Z to stay saved.
 Either approach you go denies grace.